OTTBs and Ulcers: Why is this so common?

 Sucralfate is also an effective treatment for hindgut ulcers.
 Sucralfate acts as a band-aid over the ulceration and prevents further irritation from acids allowing time for the ulcer to heal itself.
 Using both medications over a 28 day period provides a holistic approach to healing all ulcerations for your horse.

-While it takes almost a month to heal the stomach lining, you should see signs of improvement behaviorally and physically for your horse within a couple days of starting treatment.
+Timeline for healing ulcers depends on the type and severity of ulcers.
+Common ulcers can take 28 days while pyloric ulcers can take months.
+The good news is you should see signs of improvement behaviorally and physically for your horse within a couple days of starting treatment.
 This helps to confirm the presence of ulcers and effectiveness of the drug(s).

-Administration of both of these drugs should be directed and monitored by your veterinarian.
-At the end of treatment, another gastroscopy is also recommended to verify that all ulcerations are healed.
+Administration of these drugs should be directed and monitored by your veterinarian.
+At the end of treatment, another gastroscopy is also recommended to verify that all ulcerations are healed or provide further insight into the treatment plan.

 Prevention of Gastric Ulcers